NBKelly/anr-cut-check/README.md

 lukevanryn           100.000%  18.107%   0.000%
 ```

-## Issues
+## Issues/TODO
 I need to filter out cut games for concluded tournaments.

-I want to do a little pre-processing, and find the players who **1)** can only make the cut if they 241 (for both of them), or **2)** always make the cut if they ID, and then use that to produce slightly better data.
+If we can find players who 100% should ID, then we can make more inferences about how the other players should behave.

-Later, this will be hooked up to a web frontnd.
+Later, this will be hooked up to a web frontend.